Anomalous minimum and scaling behavior of localization length near an isolated flat band: Introduction

 \section{Introduction}

-Systems that exhibit flat bands have attracted considerable interest in the past few year, including optical \cite{Manninen1,Manninen2,Vicencio,Mukherjee} and photonic lattices \cite{Rechtsman,Silva}, graphene \cite{Kane,Guinea}, superconductors \cite{Simon,Kohler1,Kohler2,Imada}, fractional quantum Hall systems \cite{Tang,Neupert,Sarma} and exciton-polariton condensates \cite{Jacqmin,Florent}.
-The flat band introduces a multitude of delta functions to the density of state at the flat band energy $E_{FB}$, and hence the localization length at $E_{FB}$ displays quite different scaling properties when compared with dispersive bands \cite{Flach,Leykam}.
-It is well known that the localization length decreases in a band gap, which is sometimes referred to as the Urbach tail \cite{Urbach,Cody,Mott_book}, especially in optical absorption experiments in disordered materials.
-The introduction of a flat band in a gap now creates two neighboring band gaps, and in this report we show the properties of the localization length within them.
+Systems that exhibit flat bands have attracted considerable interest in the past decades, including optical \cite{Manninen1,Manninen2} and photonic lattices \cite{Vicencio,Mukherjee,Rechtsman,Silva,flatbandPT}, graphene \cite{Kane,Guinea}, superconductors \cite{Simon,Kohler1,Kohler2,Imada}, fractional quantum Hall systems \cite{Tang,Neupert,Sarma} and exciton-polariton condensates \cite{Jacqmin,Baboux}.
+As the name suggests, a flat band is dispersionless, or in other words, its density of states (DOS) diverges at a particular energy, known as the flat band energy.
+A quantity strongly influenced by DOS is the the localization length in a disordered system, and it displays quite different properties depending on whether a flat band is present.
+For example, previous studies in flat band systems have shown inverse Anderson transition \cite{Goda}, localization with unconventional critical exponents and multi-fractal behavior \cite{Chalker}, mobility edges with algebraic singularities~\cite{Bodyfelt}, and unusual scaling behaviors \cite{Flach,Leykam}.

-Our main findings are the following.
-First, we report a non-monotonic variation of the localization length as we move away from the flat band energy.
-Second, we observe a scaling behavior of the localization length, which exhibits a dependence only on the ratio of the distance from the flat band energy and the disorder strength, $(E-E_{FB})/W$, for $|E-E_{FB}|\lesssim W/2$ and $W\lesssim E_g$, where $E_g$ is the gap between the flat band and the nearest dispersive band.
-Third, we find a summation rule for the inverse localization length near $E_{FB}$, containing a flat band term and a dispersive band term.
-Finally, we derive an analytical expression for the localization length based on the density of states (DOS), which shines light on the properties of the localization length found numerically.

-The system we consider is a one-dimensional (1D) Lieb lattice with nearest neighbor couplings and one state per lattice site (see Fig.~\ref{fig:Lieb}(a); inset).
-The central band is dispersionless and gapped from the upper and lower dispersive bands.
-In the tight-binding model, the wave function of energy $E$ in this lattice satisfies
+Despite all these interesting findings, there is one important aspect that has not been investigated systematically, i.e., the energy dependence of the localization length near an isolated flat band, which is separated from its neighboring band on each site by a band gap.
+To be clear, here by localization we refer to the finite spatial extension of the wave function.
+There are two mechanisms typical in a periodic system that can lead to wave function confinement, one by evanescent waves inside a band gap \cite{PhC_book}, where the DOS (of the propagating states) vanishes.
+The other is Anderson localization \cite{Anderson}, where disorder, ubiquitous in naturally formed and fabricated materials, suppresses wave diffusion.